treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 There's no problem with inheriting from `dict` here because we're not overriding functionality that lives in many different places.

-If your change changing functionality that's limited to a single method or adding your own custom method, it's probably worth inheriting from `list` or `dict` directly.
+If you're changing functionality that's limited to a single method or adding your own custom method, it's probably worth inheriting from `list` or `dict` directly.
 But if your change will require duplicating the same functionality in multiple places (as is often the case), consider reaching for one of the alternatives.